 Goal #6: Add Color/Texture with a Rug

 Check!
 Bought this one off Amazon for only $15.99!
 (It appears as though the size I bought is no longer available, but still a great price for a slightly larger version).

 Goal #7: Add Decor

-My cousin has used her amazing ability to free-hand gorgeous script writing to create this wall decor… and I love how the verse runs throughout the frames.
+My cousin used her amazing ability to free-hand gorgeous script lettering to create this wall decor… and I love how the verse runs throughout the frames.

 Lighting and A Mirror Conundrum

 Lighting- Originally I said that I’d love to update the light fixture if the budget allowed.
 While we didn’t have the money to buy a new fixture, we did switch out the light bulbs; going from a warm yellow light to a cool light, and it made such a huge difference in this space.
 You can learn more in week 4’s post.

 Mirror- Originally we decided to frame the mirror just like we framed the inlaid cubby.
 You can see what that looked like below…

 … but I kept stepping back and looking at that mirror and I knew it was too big for the space… I mean it was taking up half the wall!
 And herein became my biggest struggle.
 I knew if I bought a new mirror, I’d go over budget, but if I didn’t buy a new mirror, I wouldn’t be as happy with the space.
 In the end, a mirror that fit the space was worth the additional cost, but a problem arose when taking down the original mirror.
 The mirror was literally stuck to the wall in the lower left corner… and when I say stuck, I mean stuck!
 The mirror ended up breaking (seven years bad luck for me) and I had to chisel little pieces off in order to remove that corner of the mirror.
 This resulted in some of the drywall paper coming off, which meant not only was I going over my budget to buy a new mirror, I was also going to have to invest some money into repairing the drywall.